How do I know if my loved one will enjoy Recognii?

 We know the subject of dementia can be sensitive for some and that there will be those who prefer to lead their lives without labels.
-Recognii’s Treasure Box DVD contains no references to dementia, either in the opening titles or during the film, allowing viewers and carers alike to simply relax and enjoy the show.
-The DVD packaging does contain a small ‘dementia-friendly’ stamp on the front cover and references to the condition within the text on the reverse.
+Recognii’s Treasure Box video contains no references to dementia, either in the opening titles or during the film, allowing viewers and carers alike to simply relax and enjoy the show.
+The packaging does contain a small ‘dementia-friendly’ stamp on the front cover and references to the condition within the text on the reverse.
 In our experience these are rarely noticed by viewers with mid to later stage dementia but if your loved one still enjoys reading and you have any concerns then you may wish to keep the external packaging out of sight.
-You can view the DVD cover by using the zoom function on the Buy Now section of our website.
+You can view the cover by using the zoom function on the Buy Now section of our website.

 How has Recognii been adapted visually?

 It is estimated that up to 60% of people with dementia will experience problems with visual processing.
 We have taken care to make sure all Recognii content is as highly recognisable and easy to see as possible.
 This means predominant use of red and the primary colours we know are most visible, no busy backgrounds or distracting patterns and use of strong colour and tonal contrast.
 In keeping with this unique visual approach, sounds don’t overlap, music and vocal arrangements are simple, and dialogue is kept to a minimum.

 When is the right time to use the Recognii Video?

 There is no right or wrong time but if you notice your loved one is struggling to follow the storylines or dialogue in their usual television programmes, or their attention regularly drifts from the screen, it may be a good time to try it.